Skip to content

 • Graduate Training in Occupational Health Psychology

-A specialization in occupational health psychology is offered as part of our M.S. in applied psychology for students specializing in Industrial-Organizational Psychology.
+A specialization in occupational health psychology is offered as part of our M.S. in applied psychology and for our PhD students specializing in Industrial-Organizational or Health Psychology.
 There is a significant need nationwide to promote and enhance graduate training in occupational health psychology.
 The reasons for this are several.
 For example, since the late 19th and early 20th centuries there has been a massive reduction in deaths resulting from infectious diseases.
 This is in large part due to improved public health and sanitation practices, but also results from advances in microbiology.
 This has resulted in longer life span and expansion of the years of work productivity.

 Subsequently, the major health threats to the U.S. workforce now include the chronic degenerative diseases, e.g. coronary heart disease, cancer.
 These diseases are intimately linked to factors such as lifestyle, dietary habits and exposure to environmental toxins.
 Moreover, the threat of accidents in the workplace can be directly linked to issues surrounding stress, fatigue, and human factors such as workplace design and engineering, and compliance with safety directives.
 What is common to all of these threats to worker wellness and productivity is the role of prevention as the single most effective intervention.
 Occupational health psychology can address these issues through research designed to investigate health and well-being in workers and in work settings.